krasimir/fabrico/README.md

 # Package manager

 Inspired by [npm](https://npmjs.org/) and [bundler](http://gembundler.com/), the manager could download content from GitHub.
 It is not meant to be only for PHP based application, but for any other kind of software, which uses GitHub's repositories.
-You can install modules which by specifying owner, repository, branch, directory and commit.
+You can install modules by specifying owner, repository, branch, directory and commit.

 *There is no any special kind of files which you have to add to define a module.
 Basically every directory is a separated module.*